johnnieyu/rpi-berlin/README.md

 ## Journal

+### April 19, 2025

+- Cleaned up files
+- Refactored code to be more modular and easier to understand

+### April 18, 2025

+- Printer configured, first test prints with thermal printer working!
+- Troubleshooting a few hardware components - battery pack, wires, etc.
+- Changed system_prompt.txt to haiku_prompt.txt and sonnet_prompt.txt for some variety.
+- Added mac_debug.py to test the pipeline without the Raspberry Pi.

 ### April 16, 2025

 - There are a few missing components - I need bread boards and wire nuts.
 Ordered & arriving tomorrow.
 - Ordered a 3D printer that arrived today.
 Won't know how to design the enclosure until I get the software and hardware working, but this is my first 3D printing project so I'll be doing some test prints and learning everything I need to design the camera shell.
 - Started planning out the software architecuture - Github initiated today.
 - Added cdmx.jpg to the /data directory, the first photo I hand-printed in NYC.
+- Printed a few test poems into console, all working correctly!

 ### April 15, 2025